 - Think critically about America’s responsibilities in the world today

-The lesson plan below aligns with a variety of subject areas including Social Studies, US History, World History, English and Language Arts, and Journalism.
-It can be used to enrich middle school, high school, and college curricula.
+The lesson plans below align with a variety of subject areas including Social Studies, US History, World History, English and Language Arts, and Journalism.
+They can be used to enrich middle school, high school, and college curricula.

 Lesson Plans and Supporting Materials

 Getting Started with History Unfolded

 Spanish Language Newspapers Coverage of the Holocaust

 Youth Responses to the Holocaust

 - Review the step-by-step guide to get started.

 - Create an account and set up a class group.
 When students create accounts, ask them to join your group.
 As group owner, you can track and review their contributions.